-Mainau is a small island in the western part of Lake Constance which is famous for its display of flowers and trees in the botanical gardens on the grounds.
+Mainau is a small island in the western part of Lake Constance in southern Germany.
+It is famous for its display of flowers and trees in the botanical gardens on the grounds.

 It is close to the town of Konstanz, but is also frequently reached by means of the ferry services around Lake Constance.

-Mainau boasts more than a million visitors a year to the private gardens, which are run by a company owned by the charitable Lennart Bernadotte Foundation.
+Mainau boasts more than a million visitors a year to the private gardens (mostly in summer), which are run by a company (Mainau GmbH) owned by the charitable Count Lennart Bernadotte Foundation.

 Mainau is part of the Konstanz council area and is a stop on the local bus service which runs from the railway station.
 The journey is around 15 minutes from the old town of Konstanz and drops people near the large car park near the visitors' centre before the short causeway onto the island.

 Entrance tickets for both groups and individuals (different ticket offices) can be bought from booths before the turnstiles and ticket check.
 Just before the causeway visitors will pass the Schwedenkreuz crucifix in the lake.
 (Legend has it that Swedish occupiers during the Thirty Years' War tried to plunder the bronze crucifix but were forced to drop it here because it was too heavy!)

 Those arriving by ferry from Meersburg, Unteruhldingen or Konstanz will be arriving at the jetty just under the castle residence on the lake side of the island.
 Again there are ticket booths available before the turnstiles.